zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic02.md

   * Zone is set up as default.

 ### GOOD-2
-Like GOOD-1 but name servers are out-out-bailiwick.
+Like GOOD-1 but name servers are out-of-bailiwick.

 * Zone: good-1.basic02.xa
   * ns1 is ns1.good-2.basic02.xb.